 Bill knows that many American families are finding it harder and harder to hold on to the American dream.
 Too often, we hear about parents worried that their children will not be able to build on their success and create a higher standard of living for themselves.
 As a member of the House Ways and Means Committee with broad jurisdiction over economic policies, Bill is taking a deeper look at what is driving these concerns so he can help build and maintain an economy that works for all Americans.

-In the 111th Congress, Bill voted in support of the American Recovery and Reinvestment Act of 2009 which helped to create and save 100,000 jobs in New Jersey.
+He voted in support of the American Recovery and Reinvestment Act of 2009 which helped to create and save 100,000 jobs in New Jersey.
 The bill also provided for more than $26.6 billion in highway infrastructure investment including more than $651 million for New Jersey.

 Responding to the shuttering of auto dealerships throughout the country, Bill championed a provision in The Recovery Act that allowed taxpayers a deduction for State and local sales and excise taxes paid on the purchase of a new car through 2009 to help thousands of ailing dealerships nationwide and their employees.

 Bill also supported two bills that put consumers and investors back in charge of their finances.
 Bill co-sponsored and voted to approve the Credit Cardholder Bill of Rights Act.
 This measure limits the cycle-increasing credit card debt faced by millions of Americans and ensures consumer protections against the predatory practices of the credit card companies.

 Bill also supported comprehensive financial regulatory reform, in order to hold Wall Street and Big Banks accountable, end the era of taxpayer-funded bailouts and “too-big-too-fail.”
 This bill regulates the shadow markets and stops

 Bill knows that in the end, the key to our economic recovery is in empowering working-class Americans.
 He will keep fighting to accomplish that end.